catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 Packer supports a number of `builders`_ for different target platforms including Amazon EC2 AMI images, VirtualBox and VMware.
-When building images for the Catalyst Cloud we will be using the `OpenStack builder`_.
+When building images for the Catalyst Cloud you will be using the `OpenStack builder`_.

 Provisioners
 ============

 `Provisioners`_ provide a way to configure a base image such that a new custom image can be created.
-Many provisioners are available including shell provisoners and provisioners that use DevOps tools like Ansible, Puppet and Chef.
+Many provisioners are available, including shell provisoners and provisioners that use DevOps tools like Ansible, Puppet and Chef.